wp-plugins/jonradio-private-site/readme.txt

 1. If you allow Self-Registration, where new Users can set up their own User Name on your WordPress site or Network, you will want to select **Reveal User Registration Page** on the plugin's Settings page.

 == Changelog ==

+= 2.4 =
+* Handle BuddyPress' redirection of Register URL in Reveal Registration

 = 2.3 =
 * Add Setting to Reveal Home Page on a Private Site